PalShraddha/Dimentia-Patient-Detection/README.md

 To contribute to the repository, open an issue or a pull request.

 License
-The Rock-Climber-Health-and-GPS-Tracker project is licensed under the MIT License.
+The Dimentia-Patient-Detection and Monitoring System project is licensed under the MIT License.
 Feel free to modify and distribute the project as per the terms of the license.

 Acknowledgements
 We would like to acknowledge the contributions of all the individuals and open-source projects that have helped make this project possible.
 Thank you for your support and dedication to improving the safety of mountain climbe